WynoriaStudios/WorldGestion/README.md

 WorldGestion works on Spigot as well as on Paper but we advise you to use Paper for better stability and optimization of your Minecraft server and its plugins.

-This resource has been developed by ourselves since the evening of May 9, 2024 and will soon be published in a few weeks or even months.
+This resource has been developed by ourselves since the evening of May 9, 2024 and its first publication was made on Friday May 10, 2024 in the late afternoon.

 # Links